pratyush-k-singh/TowerClimber/README.md

 Team Members: Tommaso Colombo, Pratysuh Singh, Karen Zhou

-Concept Statement: The player will use click and drag action to hop their way up a tower of platforms while chased by ghosts.
+Concept Statement: The player will use keyboard action to hop their way up a tower of platforms while chased by ghosts.

 ## Section 1: Gameplay
 The primary game loop will be centered around a treasure hunter jumping from wall to wall to ascend a tall tower.
 Along the way, it will encounter various obstacles and enemies (specifically ghosts that will chase it whilst the treasure hunter is within a certain radius of the ghost), which will deal one damage to the treasure hunter.
 Afterwards, the treasure hunter will gain immunity frames, giving them a chance to jump away from the obstacles, or in the case of the ghosts, the damage source will disappear.
 Taking three points of damage will result in a game over, as the treasure hunter tragically falls to their death.